 a.
-Allah Almighty. who owns the Treasure and the Caliph over the Treasure is Man including material possessions and means of production belongs to (belongs to God).
+Allah Almighty. who owns the Treasure and the Caliph over the Treasure is Man There are two parts contained in this first characteristic, namely: First, everything that is owned, including material possessions and means of production belongs to (belongs to God).
 (QS. al-Baqarah (2): 284.)
 Second, humanity is the leader of its possessions.
 (QS.
 Al-Hadid (57): 7.)